GS Holdings To Acquire Integrated Beverage Solutions Group, Octopus Distribution Networks, For S$11.8 Million Expected To Yield Significant Opportu...

 On the left: Independent and Non-Executive Chairman of GS Holdings Limited, Mr Irwin Lim

-On the right: Founder and Chairman of Octopus Distribution Networks Pte.
+On the right: Founder and Chairman, Octopus Distribution Networks Pte.
 Ltd., Dato Elaine Teh

 SINGAPORE, Oct 28, 2024 - (ACN Newswire) - GS Holdings Limited (“GS Holdings” or the“Company” and together with its subsidiaries, the“Group”), is pleased to announce that the Group has signed a binding agreement to acquire Octopus Distribution Networks Pte.
 Ltd. (“Octopus Distribution Networks”), a Singapore-based integrated beverage solutions group, for a purchase consideration of S$11.8 million.